 Diagnosis of pseudoxanthoma elasticum is based on clinical and histologic findings.

-Laboratory and imaging studies are done for associated conditions (eg, CBC, echocardiography, head CT).
+Laboratory and imaging studies are done for associated conditions (eg, complete blood count, echocardiography, head CT).

 Otherwise, there is no specific treatment, and the aim is to prevent complications.
-People should avoid drugs that may cause stomach or intestinal bleeding, such as aspirin, other NSAIDs, and anticoagulants.
+People should avoid drugs that may cause stomach or intestinal bleeding, such as aspirin, other nonsteroidal anti-inflammatory drugs, and anticoagulants.
+Blood lipid levels should be well controlled Elevated LDL cholesterol treatment Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis... read more to reduce risk of premature atherosclerosis and associated vascular complications.
 People with pseudoxanthoma elasticum should avoid contact sports because of the risk of injury to the eye.